Abhigadgil15/MLOps/Abhinav_GithubActions_Lab6/README.md

-# Lab 6: CI/CD Pipeline for Machine Learning with GitHub Actions and GCP
+# Abhinav_GithubActions_Lab6: CI/CD Pipeline for Machine Learning with GitHub Actions and GCP

 Hey!
 In this lab, I'm walking you through how I set up a CI/CD pipeline for a machine learning project using GitHub Actions and Google Cloud Platform (GCP).
 The goal is to automate model training, versioning, and deployment in a reproducible way.